 Flowering plants depend on birds, insects, or the wind to move pollen from one flower to another.
 While some flowering plants lure pollinators with their colors, others attract them with their scents.
 Plants that need to be pollinated by night-flying insects and bats smell stronger in the evening, when they are ready for pollination and when their pollinators are most active.

 Tips for landscaping with and planting scented flowers:

 Continue to 2 of 17 below.

-- With research and planning, you can have a sweet-smelling garden or patio throughout the year by knowing what blooms when
+- With research and planning, you can have a sweet-smelling garden or patio all year round by knowing what blooms when and staggering accordingly.

 02 of 17